JOB TITLE: Partner Services Specialist

 REPORTS TO: Manager of DIS

-The Disease Intervention Specialist (DIS) will assist ongoing efforts by Howard Brown Health Center (HBHC), the Chicago Department of Public Health (CDPH), and the Illinois Department of Public Health (IDPH) to prevent transmission of HIV and sexually transmitted infections, particularly among gay, bisexual, and other men who have sex with men (MSM) in Chicago.
+The Partner Services Specialist (PSS) will assist ongoing efforts by Howard Brown Health Center (HBHC), the Chicago Department of Public Health (CDPH), and the Illinois Department of Public Health (IDPH) to prevent transmission of HIV and sexually transmitted infections, particularly among gay, bisexual, and other men who have sex with men (MSM) in Chicago.

 PRINCIPAL DUTIES AND RESPONSIBILITIES*: